Should You Have a Band or DJ for Your Wedding Reception Music?

-The type of music you choose can set the tone of your wedding and solidify a theme.
-And remember, it's the thing people most often remember.
-Think about what musical genre best reflects your personalities and inspires the ambience you want to create: Groovy funk or subdued string quartet?
-Swanky swing or kick-off-your-shoes-and-sweat zydeco?
-The way the music is delivered -- by live band or DJ -- also affects the ambience.
-The type of music you choose may dictate the choice too -- big band sounds are generally best live, for example.
+Vibe: The type of music you pick can set the tone of your wedding and solidify a theme.
+And it's the thing people most often remember.
+Think about what musical genre best reflects your personalities and inspires the ambience you want to create: groovy funk or romantic string quartet?
+Swanky swing or kick-off-your-shoes rockabilly?
+The way the music is delivered—by live band or DJ—also affects the atmosphere.
+The type of music you want may also dictate your decision too—big band sounds are generally best live, for example.

-Are you a little bit country, while he's a little bit rock and roll?
-Regardless of whether you choose a band or DJ, be sure they play slow and fast songs, and old and new tunes to encourage different sets of guests to hit the dance floor.
+Variety: Regardless of whether you choose a band or DJ, be sure they play slow and fast songs, as well as old and new tunes to encourage all guests to hit the dance floor.

-Don't get your heart set on an 8-piece salsa band before you check whether the reception site has any restrictions on the number of musicians and pieces of equipment you may bring in, and whether there are any electrical power supply or noise limitations.
-For example, a registered landmark reception site may not allow you to use large speakers.
-Ask these questions before you start scouting bands.
+Space: Have your heart set on an eight-piece band?
+You first need to check whether the reception site has any restrictions on the number of musicians and pieces of equipment you may bring in, and whether there are any electrical power supply or noise limitations.
+For example, a registered landmark may not allow you to use large speakers.
+Ask these questions before you start scouting.

-There's nothing like a live wedding band to get a crowd stoked and create a sense of sophistication.
-Music groups can synergize with the tone of your wedding and almost any niche theme, offering everything from accordion to klezmer ditties.
-A good bandleader will play the master of ceremonies at your reception if you want him to interact with folks on the dance floor, pay attention to the "feel" of the room, and select music accordingly.
+There's nothing like a live wedding band to get a crowd excited and create a sense of sophistication.
+A good bandleader will play the master of ceremonies at your reception, interacting with folks on the dance floor, paying attention to the "feel" of the room and selecting music accordingly.

 - Cons: Bands can be more expensive than DJs.
 Also, no matter how great the band, they can't have the repertoire of a standard DJ, who can keep a huge variety of music on hand.

-Don't fear the DJ: The days of disco fever and flashing lights are gone.
+The days of disco fever and flashing lights are gone.
 Today's disc jockeys are artists in their own right, offering balanced and eclectic mixes of musical styles for all ages.
 Plus, the songs played will sound exactly as you remember them, encouraging sing-alongs and improvisation.
-And, depending on the amount of equipment a DJ brings, she'll take up less dance floor real estate and can be relocated with relative ease.
+And, depending on the amount of equipment a DJ brings, they'll take up less dance floor real estate and can be relocated with relative ease.

 - Pros: If there are a dozen songs you're dying to hear at your wedding, it likely won't be a problem for your DJ to find each track.
 Also, DJs are generally less expensive than bands.
 A DJ with a charismatic stage presence and excellent emcee skills can really set the mood and keep the party going.

-- Cons: On the opposite end of the spectrum, a DJ with a less-than stellar personality can be a party-killer.
-Also, improvisation is tough if, say, your dad is dragging behind tempo on the father-daughter dance or your nieces and nephews decide to crash the chicken dance.
+- Cons: On the opposite end of the spectrum, a DJ with a less-than stellar personality can be a party killer.
+Also, improvisation is tough if, say, your dad is dragging behind tempo on the father-daughter dance or your nieces and nephews decide to crash with "The Chicken Dance."

-Ideally, you will want to see a DJ or band in action before you commit so that you can gauge firsthand the way they dress, deadpan, and work the crowd.
-(Ask to see a taped public performance or attend a dress rehearsal, but you should never crash another couple's reception.)
-If that's not a possibility, ask for a playlist, and look for songs you know and love.
-If a band gives you a CD, cassette, or video, be sure that the musicians you hear or see are the same musicians who will play at your reception.
+Ideally, you will want to see a DJ or band in action before you commit so you can gauge firsthand the way they dress, deadpan and work the crowd.
+(Ask to see a taped public performance or attend a dress rehearsal, but never crash another couple's reception.)
+If that's not a possibility, ask for a playlist and look for songs you know and love.
+If a band gives you a CD or a link to a video, be sure that the musicians you hear or see are the same musicians who will play at your reception.
 Also, ask for referrals from the last few weddings the band or DJ played.
 Consider your first-dance song a test.
 If the band doesn't know it and is unwilling to learn it, or the DJ doesn't own it and is unwilling to get it, move on.

 Before You Sign

 Know that all professionals should be open to your likes and dislikes.
-Give them your personal request list, songs they must, and, perhaps more importantly, a do-not-play list.
-Worried that you'll hear the "Macarena" at your once-in-a-lifetime event?
+Give them your personal request list, songs they must play and, perhaps more importantly, a do-not-play list.
+Worried you'll hear the "Macarena" at your once-in-a-lifetime event?
 Specifically prohibit the playing of a song you feel strongly about in your contract.